CNR Axes: Tools of the Canadian National Railway

 The specifically stamped CNR axes were made during contracts in the 50s and 60s by the largest axe maker in Canada – True Temper Canada (formerly Welland Vale Mfg Co LTD).

-However, a few examples have been seen of axes made by Walters out of Hull, Quebec as well.
+However, a few examples have been seen of axes made by Walters out of Hull, Quebec as well, which could have been made earlier.

 CNR Axe Types